HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

 Looking at the past years, the percentage of websites meeting the Good CLS threshold has increased each year for both desktop and mobile.
 Desktop CLS improved gradually from 62% in 2021 to 72% in 2025, while mobile saw stronger gains, reaching 81% over the same period.
+However, the increase compared to last year is marginal, with the share of sites meeting the Good CLS threshold on desktop remaining unchanged and mobile improving by only 2%.

 {{ figure_markup(
   image="good-cls-home-secondary-page.png",